vstinner/vstinner.github.io/content/utf8_mode.rst

 `I replied <https://mail.python.org/pipermail/python-dev/2017-December/151132.html>`__:

-    While I'm not strongly convinced that ``open()`` error handler must be changed for ``surrogateescape``, **first I would like to make sure that it's really a very bad idea** before changing it :-)
+    While I'm not strongly convinced that ``open()`` error handler must be changed for ``surrogateescape``, first **I would like to make sure that it's really a very bad idea** before changing it :-)

     (...)

     Using a JPEG image, the example is obviously wrong.

-    But using surrogateescape on open() is written to **read text files which are mostly correctly encoded to UTF-8, except a few bytes**.
+    But using surrogateescape on open() has been chosen to **read text files which are mostly correctly encoded to UTF-8, except a few bytes**.

     I'm not sure how to explain the issue.
-The Mercurial wiki page has a good example of this issue that they call the `Makefile problem
+The Mercurial wiki page has a good example of this issue that they call the `"Makefile problem"
     <https://www.mercurial-scm.org/wiki/EncodingStrategy#The_.22makefile_problem.22>`_.

 **Guido van Rossum** `finished to convinced me